vvscode/docs/docs/tutorials/tutorials-javascript.md

 ---
-title: "JavaScript"
+title: JavaScript
+excerpt: >-
-excerpt: "Tutorials for the Sinch JavaScript SDK.
-Here you can see all Sinch JavaScript tutorials."
+  Tutorials for the Sinch JavaScript SDK.
+Here you can see all Sinch JavaScript tutorials.
 ---
 ## Getting Started